University of Management and Technology (Pakistan): Sports at UMT

 Sports are an integral part of life at UMT as the varsity believes that avenues for physical exertion are as vital for students' development as are opportunities for mental strengthening.

 The UMT Greens lies in the middle of the university premises and is home to many of the sports students engage in daily.
 It has provision for sports like cricket, football, field hockey and athletics.
 Other sports like badminton, volleyball, netball and table tennis also enjoy immense popularity at UMT.

-Gym And CrossFit center
+Gym and crossfit centre

-UMT is also home to a highly well-equipped gym and a CrossFit Centre that enjoy great popularity among the staff and students alike.
+UMT is also home to a highly well-equipped gym and a crossfit centre that enjoy great popularity among the staff and students alike.
 The gym has state-of-the art machinery like treadmills, elliptical trainers and ergometers as well as a dedicated trainer who helps gym-goers make the best use of their time.
-UMT has also set up a CrossFit center with grueling circuits and equipment to help students engage in healthy physical activities.
+UMT has also set up a crossFit centre with grueling circuits and equipment to help students engage in healthy physical activities.

-Learning centers
+Learning centres

-UMT has centers that aid the varsity's and students' desire for knowledge creation, business and technological innovations, thought leadership and community engagement.
+UMT has centres that aid the varsity's and students' desire for knowledge creation, business and technological innovations, thought leadership and community engagement.
 These include: